BZoennchen/supercollider-book/chapters/sounddesign/math/intro.md

 Formalists undercut the meaning of mathematical objects outside of the formal system within they are defined.
 Formalism lost its status as a full foundation mainly because its central promise (to secure all of mathematics by purely formal means) turned out to be impossible.
 Gödel showed that in any sufficiently strong formal system (like arithmetic), there will be true statements that cannot be proven within the system and that a system cannot prove its own consistency (if it actually is consistent).
-Threfore, math is not fully capturable as a "formal game" and Hilbert's goal of proving the consistency of mathematics within a finitary framework is impossible.
+Therefore, math is not fully capturable as a "formal game" and Hilbert's goal of proving the consistency of mathematics within a finitary framework is impossible.
 This meant Hilbert’s dream was unachievable in principle.
 Formailsm is also counter intuitive to the mathematicians because they experience proofs as *discoveries*, not as arbitrary symbol games.
 But it's still indispensable as a methodological backbone.
-Philosophers now usually combine it with other views rather than defending it on its own.
+Today, philosophers usually combine it with other views rather than defending it on its own.

 *Intuitionists* and *constructivists* like L.E.J.
 Brouwer, Heyting and Bishop claim that mathematics is a creation of the human mind.
 This ties mathematics to human mental activities but it also restricts many classical results (e.g., nonconstructive proofs are invalid) because this foundational theory rejects the *law of excluded middle* in infinite contexts (e.g., "either a number is prime or it isn't" is not true unless we can prove one or the other).